-After that, the dough is left to rise until it has doubled in size, or about one hour.
-When I make bread in bowls that don’t have inner marking for quantities, I like to take a quick picture with my phone of the dough at the beginning, and then use that to compare when the dough looks to be about 2x the size.
+Let this ball of dough rise until it has doubled in size, or about one hour.
+When I make bread in bowls that don’t have inner marking for quantities, I like to take a quick picture with my phone of the dough at the beginning, and then use that to compare when the dough looks to be about double in size.
 That’s probably overkill, but I like that extra bit of assurance that everything is on track.

 Olive Oil Soft Pretzels